andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 This does something similar to the previous example.

 *Promise.prototype.catch* gives us an opportunity to handle or "catch" any problematic promises (i.e. promises with a "rejected" state).

-I suggest looking at these examples to see how this compares to handling problems with *Promise.prototype.then*:
+In case you are wondering, here is some further reading about how *catch()* compares to handling errors with *then()*:

 [https://stackoverflow.com/questions/40067852/in-a-promise-whats-the-difference-between-using-catch-and-the-2nd-argument-of](https://stackoverflow.com/questions/40067852/in-a-promise-whats-the-difference-between-using-catch-and-the-2nd-argument-of)

+It is important to note here, that all 3 methods (*then()*, *catch()*, *finally()*) return a promise, which makes it possible to chain them.
+This concept is called "method chaining".

 Now take a look at this example: